TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- strange crashes on quit
+	- path type destructor in nat detection settings
+	- seriously wtf...
+		- also some double free, so maybe it's that
+	- so be sure to make that shift+f1 hotkey or something else

 - tell me my address should include a session guid too...

 - port number in start server gui: maybe somehow save that port number when the textbox deactivates...